cliffbueno/oxymetag/README.md

 ### oxymetag setup
 **Function:** Sets up the standard Kraken2 database for taxonomic classification.

-**What it does:** Downloads and builds a comprehensive Kraken2 database containing bacterial, archaeal, viral, and fungal genomes.
+**What it does:** Downloads and builds a comprehensive Kraken2 database containing bacterial, archaeal, and viral genomes (fungi excluded).
 This database is used by the `extract` command to identify and isolate bacterial sequences from metagenomic samples.

 **Time:** 2-4 hours depending on internet speed and system performance.